Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 Grades will be determined according to the following breakdown:

-- Sketches 30%
-- Show & Tell presentations: 5%
+- Show & Tell presentations: 10%
-- In-class discussions (readings & roundtable feedback), critiques: 5%
+- In-class discussions (readings & round-table feedback), critiques: 10%
-- Self-assessments and roundtable presentations: 5%
+- Project Sketches: 15%
-- Project 1: Change a Space: 10%
+- Project 1: "Create an Interactive Experience in a Space with Paper" 10%
-- Project 2: Midterm: Interactive Installation 20% (5% Prototype, 15% Midterm)
+- Project 2: "Cybernetic System as Interactive Art Installation" 25%
-- Project 3: Final Project: 25% (10% Prototype, 15% Final)
+- Project 3: "Class Collective builds an Interactive Art Installation" 30%

 Letters are assigned according to the following final course percentages: